 There’s no need for sugar in the strawberries!

 Almost all strawberry shortcake recipes will instruct you to macerate the strawberries with unhealthy sugar.
 I find it unnecessary.
 The very act of slicing the strawberries and letting them stand at room temperature releases their juices and softens them.
 Which brings out their natural sweetness.
 This is especially true if you use red, ripe strawberries.

 What sweetener to use in this low carb strawberry shortcake?

 A word about the sweetener in this low carb strawberry shortcake.
-I use stevia glycerite because I feel that it has the most natural taste of all stevia products and does not impart an unpleasant aftertaste.
-You can obviously use your own preferred sweetener if you don’t like stevia.
-I included a link to the conversion chart below.
+I use stevia glycerite because I feel that it has the most natural taste of all stevia products.
+It almost eliminates the bitter aftertaste typical to stevia.
+But you can use a granulated sweetener if you can’t stand stevia.
+I included suggested conversions below in the recipe card.